This guide provides an overview of legislation and standards that landlords need to be aware of and comply with.

 Laws: These compel landlords to follow the standards and guidelines.
 They also outline the penalties that will be issued if landlords fail to meet or follow them.

-Here are the two main pieces of legislation governing rental housing standards in England and Wales:
+Here are the three main pieces of legislation governing rental housing standards in England and Wales:

 ‘Human habitation’ covers a range of factors, including: